Guru Arjan

-Guru Arjan (Gurmukhi: ਗੁਰੂ ਅਰਜਨ, pronunciation: /pa/; 15 April 1563 – 30 May 1606) was the fifth of the ten total Sikh Gurus.
+Guru Arjan (Note: Some scholars spell Guru Arjan's name as 'Guru Arjun'.)
+(Gurmukhi: ਗੁਰੂ ਅਰਜਨ, pronunciation: /pa/; 15 April 1563 – 30 May 1606) was the fifth of the ten Sikh Gurus.
 He compiled the first official edition of the Sikh scripture called the Adi Granth, which later expanded into the Guru Granth Sahib.
 He is regarded as the first of the two Gurus martyred in the Sikh faith.
-(Note: Some scholars spell Guru Arjan's name as 'Guru Arjun'.)
+He is credited for founding the settlements of Kartarpur (Jalandhar district), Hargobindpur, and Tarn Taran.

 Guru Arjan was born in Goindval, in the Punjab, the youngest son of Bhai Jetha, who later became Guru Ram Das, and Mata Bhani, the daughter of Guru Amar Das.
-He completed the construction of the Darbar Sahib at Amritsar, after the fourth Sikh Guru founded the town and built a sarovar.
-Arjan compiled the hymns of previous Gurus and of other saints into Adi Granth, the first edition of the Sikh scripture, and installed it in the Harimandir Sahib.
+He completed the construction of the Darbar Sahib at Amritsar, after the fourth Sikh Guru, his father, had founded the town and built a sarovar.
+Arjan compiled the hymns of previous Gurus and of other saints into the Adi Granth, the first edition of the Sikh scripture, and installed it in the Harimandir Sahib.

-Guru Arjan reorganized the masand system initiated by Guru Ram Das, by suggesting that the Sikhs donate, if possible, one-tenth of their income, goods or service to the Sikh organization (dasvandh).
-The Masand not only collected these funds but also taught tenets of Sikhism and settled civil disputes in their region.
-The dasvand financed the building of gurdwaras and langars (shared communal kitchens).
+Guru Arjan reorganized the Masand system initiated by Guru Ram Das by suggesting that Sikhs donate, if possible, one-tenth of their income, goods or service to the Sikh organization (a practice known as dasvandh).
+The Masand was an individual who not only collected these funds but also taught tenets of Sikhism and settled civil disputes in their region, similar to a vicar or parish priest in Christianity.
+The dasvandh financed the building of gurdwaras and langars (shared communal kitchens).

-Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir accusing him of supporting a rebellion under Khusrau Mirza.
-He was asked to convert himself to Islam.
-He refused and, as a result, was tortured and executed in 1606 CE.
+Guru Arjan was arrested under the orders of the Mughal Emperor Jahangir, who accused him of supporting a rebellion under Khusrau Mirza.
+After refusing to convert to Islam, Arjan was tortured and executed in 1606.
 Historical records and the Sikh tradition are unclear as to whether Arjan was executed by drowning or died during torture.
 The Sikh tradition states the Guru's execution was a part of the ongoing persecution of the Sikhs under the Mughal Empire.
 His martyrdom is considered a watershed event in the history of Sikhism.
 It is remembered as Shaheedi Divas of Guru Arjan in May or June according to the Nanakshahi calendar released by the Shiromani Gurdwara Parbandhak Committee in 2003.